openmc-dev/openmc/docs/source/methods/photon_physics.rst

 When simulating the photoelectric effect, the first step is to sample the electron shell.
-The shell :math:`i` where the ionization occurs can be considered a discrete random variable with probability density function
+The shell :math:`i` where the ionization occurs can be considered a discrete random variable with probability mass function

 .. math::
     :label: photoelectron-shell-pdf